Keyboard shortcuts

 • Integrate Torii with your web framework (Axum, Actix, Rocket, etc.)

-• Explore each authentication method in depth
+• Explore each authentication method in more depth

-• Configure a Storage Backend for production use
+• Configure a storage backend for production use